 This one-storey brick building on Broadway in Winnipeg, measuring 32 feet by 80 feet, was designed by architectural firm Northwood and Chivers.
-It was constructed in 1929 by contractor William Arthur Irish, at a cost of about $12,000, as a grocery for Safeway Stores Limited.
+It was constructed in 1929 by W. A. Irish and Company, at a cost of about $12,000, as a grocery for Safeway Stores Limited.

 Its exterior had been heavily modified and the building was in use as a pharmacy at the time of a 2020 site visit.